Stop Running Out of Time on ACT Math!

-Getting super familiar with the structure and the question types on the test, the faster and more accurately you will be able to get through at least some of the questions.
+Getting super familiar with the structure and the question types on the test will help you get through the questions faster and more accurately.

 If you can memorize the important formulas, you won’t have to spend time thinking about them or deriving them during the test.
-This will allow you to manage time on the ACT math section.
+This will allow you to stop running out of time on the ACT math section.

-To learn to manage time on ACT math section, find a quiet place without distractions and take a timed practice test.
-Get used to the types of questions you will see on the test and the pace you need to achieve to finish on time.
+To be able to finish the ACT math section within the allotted time, you have to learn to manage time .
+Find a quiet place without distractions and take a timed practice test.
+Get used to the types of questions you will see on the test and the pace you need to finish on time.

 As you make your way through the practice test, mark down the time it took you to complete every 15 questions.
 This will show you what your current pace is and allow you to determine how long it takes you to finish each set of questions.

-Now see if you can challenge your own pace.
+Next, see if you can challenge your own pace.
 How long did it take you to finish the first 15 questions?
 20 minutes?
-Great, see if you can do it in 18 minutes.
+Great!
+See if you can do it in 18 minutes.
 Repeat with each set of 15 questions.

 Once you’ve completed the sections faster, compare your accuracy.
 Were you able to maintain your accuracy between the two tests, or did you finish faster at the expense of making careless mistakes?
 Remember that the ACT is all about finding your balance between speed and accuracy.